Skip to content

 Asking for support

 Maestro has a tool called postmortem that can be used to create a zip file containing the details of a failed job and the Maestro environment.
-Please add that to your support request to help us analyse your issue.
-On Puhti, first use
+Please add that to your support request to help us analyze your issue.
+On Puhti, first run:

 jobcontrol -list